By - Joysurjo Roy on June 22, 2022

 The lack of expert knowledge has cost ordinary investors.
 Often, new investors do not understand why stock prices are rising or falling.
 They depend instead on the information provided by brokers or blindly follow the market trend; this results in poor investment decisions.

-The Securities and Exchange Board of India mandates issuer companies to publish the required information but the investors often fail to critically analyse the same, at the expense of the investor.
+The Securities and Exchange Board of India mandates issuer companies to publish the required information but the investors often fail to critically analyze the same, at the expense of the investor.

 The term above signifies when investors invest a bit in a lot of shares to save themselves from the risk that comes with committing to a single company.
 This phenomenon can damage their investment portfolio in the future.